Aldo Busi: The immobility of Italy and the «writing strike»

-Around half of the 2000s, the writer declares to be tired and disappointed by the immobility of culture and politics of his own country.
-He claims also that his work has been boycotted by Italy and decides to withdraw from writing, at least from organic novel writing.
-In the following years, therefore, his releases are much more sporadic than before and limited to some minor works and to the revision of old material.
+Around half of the 2000s, the writer declared to be tired and disappointed by the immobility of the culture and politics of his own country.
+He claimed also that his work has been boycotted by Italy and decided to withdraw from writing, at least from organic novel writing.
+In the following years, therefore, his releases were much more sporadic than before and limited to some minor works and to the revision of old material.
 The only exception is represented by the novel El especialista de Barcelona, according to him is totally unexpected to the writer himself, and that, not for nothing, talks also about a writer's tackling against a book that wants to be written.